 #1 Assess and Understand the Health of your Transfer Pricing well in Advance

-#2 Stay Current with your Annual Transfer Pricing Contemporaneous Documentation
+#2 Remain Current with Annual Transfer Pricing Contemporaneous Documentation

-#3 Implement Transfer Pricing Recommendations into your Accounting Systems
+#3 Implement Transfer Pricing Recommendations into Accounting Systems

-#4 Building Additional Substance to Support your Transfer Pricing
+#4 Building Additional Substance to Support Transfer Pricing

-#5 Walk into your Audit in a Position of Strength
+#5 Walk into the Audit in a Position of Strength

 To best manage the audit process, it’s essential to have a pulse on your transfer pricing health and potential exposure well in advance of any audit situation or interest by a tax authority.
 Align yourself with a global transfer pricing advisor early – ideally even before your business crosses its first border into a new country.
 This way, your transfer pricing structure is established in an efficient way as early as possible, establishing arm’s length pricing, documenting them, incorporating them into your accounting, developing intercompany legal agreements, and settling your intercompany accounts is critical before an audit even begins.
 Regardless of whether you have a transfer pricing audit currently ongoing, it’s essential to have a transfer pricing professional review your transfer pricing strategy, and advise you on any possible deficiencies that could arise under an audit should one come about.